tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

 `autoware_perception_msgs::TrafficLightStateArray`

 Planning stack receives data from this module.
 It changes the vehicle maneuver based on the result of traffic light recognition.

+## Freespace Recognition

+### Role
+Role of freespace recognition is to ensure safety of AD system.
+Current Object Recognition module assumes the use of neural networks to achieve Detection, Tracking, and Prediction.
+If there are any "untrained" objects, e.g. a person dressed as an animal, that could be unrecognized and may not come out as an object from the Object Recognition module.
+In order to avoid collision with such unrecognized objects, this module will provide static obstacles geometric information to define surface that is not drivable with more primitive algorithms.

+### Input

+#### LiDAR

+`sensor_msgs::PointCloud2`

+LiDAR input is an essential input for recognizing drivable space to decided whether a surface is geometrically drivable or not.

+#### Camera (optional)

+`sensor_msgs::Image`

+Camera input is used to obtain details about obstacles.
+Different algorithms has been proposed in order to estimate drivable space within an image.

+#### Map

+`autoware_lanelet2_msgs::MapBin`

+HD map information contains static object information, which may be used to explicitly define safe/dangerous region to drive such as buildings.

+### Output

+`autoware_perception_msgs::Stixel`

+Output will be a message containing points that represents **undrivable** space in 2D.
+Any other regions with no points will be considered as drivable.

+**Rationale**: We do not use Occupancy Grid for better memory efficiency.

+## Environment Recognition

+TBC